 Major streets are seeing stable or reduced volumes, as more people engage in remote work and households have observed decreases in household size.
-Attention should be given to reducing design speeds during reconstruction or modification as capacity on many majors was built far beyond its current or likely use.
-Funding for majors is a combination of Act 51 contributions from the state, local levies, and federal funds that are granted via the Genesee County Metropolitan Planning Commission.
+Attention should be given to reducing design speeds during reconstruction or modification as capacity on many major streets was built far beyond current or likely use.
+Funding for major streets is a combination of State Act 51 contributions, local levies, and federal funds that are granted via the Genesee County Metropolitan Planning Commission.
 Even so, funds are limited and sufficient only for a basic level of service concerning road conditions.

-The city approved a "complete streets" resolution in 2015 that promotes design concepts such as the inclusion of narrow lanes, lower speeds, pedestrian amenities, street trees, street furniture, and other traffic calming devices.
-This was done in an effort to encourage the safety and walkability of the city's neighborhoods and corridors.
+The City approved a "complete streets" resolution in 2015 that promotes design concepts such as the inclusion of narrow lanes, lower speeds, pedestrian amenities, street trees, street furniture, and other traffic calming devices.
+This was done in an effort to encourage the safety and walkability of the City's neighborhoods and corridors.